koalamer/vsc-labeled-bookmarks/README.md

 ## Extension Settings

 * `labeledBookmarks.unicodeMarkers`: list of unicode characters to be made available in the shape selection list.
-It should be in the form of: `[["look": "👀"], ["bug","🐞"]]`
+It should be in the form of: `[["astonishing", "😲"], ["bug","🐞"]]`
 * `labeledBookmarks.colors`: list of colors to be made available when creating new bookmark groups or when setting the color of an existing one.
-It should be in the form of: `[["red": "ff0000"], ["green": "00ff00"]]`
+It should be in the form of: `[["red", "ff0000"], ["green", "00ff00"]]`
 * `labeledBookmarks.defaultShape`: set which vector icon should be used as the default for new groups

 ## Known Issues